Skip to main content

 SDK Reference: Key Methods

-policy_path: str = None, # path to .czpolicy file (local/hybrid modes)
+policy_file: str = None, # path to controlzero.yaml policy file

 PolicyDeniedError

-Raised by call_tool() when the active policy denies the action.
+Raised by guard() when raise_on_deny=True and the policy denies the action.

 AttributeTypeDescription